paschalogu/azureterraform/README.md

 3.)
 Jenkins Pipeline GitHub, Terraform, Azure

 4.)
-Using Ansible to configure the webservers
+Using Ansible to configure the webserver